An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

+\cref{thm:xieCLT} establishes that the rows of the empirical eigenvectors $\hat U$ are approximately Gaussian about the rows of $U$ and with covariance determined by $\mathbf{\Sigma}_U^{(n)}(k)$.
+The rate of convergence of the cumulative distribution functions clarifies the role of $n\rho_n$ as the effective sample size.
+For classical finite-dimensional Berry--Esseen theorems, the rate of convergence to the Gaussian cumulative distribution function is of order $n^{-1/2}$, whereas in \cref{thm:xieCLT}, it is of order $(n\rho_n)^{-1/2}$ modulo logarithmic terms.
+Of note, the full result in \citet{xie_entrywise_2024} is more general, permitting positive semidefinite $P$ matrices outside of blockmodels, and allowing both $d$ and $B$ to change with $n$.

-provided these limits exist. \end{theorem} When the communities are instead randomly generated according to $\p[\tau(i) = k] = \pi_k$, the limiting matrices $\mathbf{\Delta}$ and $\mathbf{\Gamma}^{(k)}$ exist almost surely by the law of large numbers.
-In this case, a key property of the limiting matrix $\mathbf{\Sigma}_U(k) \in \R^{K \times K}$ is that it depends only on the membership $\tau(i) = k$, the community probabilities $\pi_k$ and the particular block probability matrix $B$.
-Since, per \cref{sec:populations}, there are at most $K$ unique values of $U_{i*}$, with each distinct row $U_{i*}$ corresponding to a covariance matrix $\mathbf{\Sigma}_U(k)$, this result suggests that asymptotically $\hat U_{i*}$ behaves like a mixture of Gaussian random variables, where the mixture components are associated to the different community centers.
+A key property of the covariance matrix $\mathbf{\Sigma}^{(n)}_U(k) \in \R^{K \times K}$ is that it depends only on the membership $\tau(i) = k$, the community probabilities $\{\pi_k\}_{k=1}^{K}$ and the block probability matrix $B$.
+Per \cref{sec:populations}, there are at most $K$ unique values of $U_{i*}$, and here, each distinct row $U_{i*}$ gives rise to a potentially different block-specific covariance matrix $\mathbf{\Sigma}^{(n)}_U(k)$.
+Therefore, unconditionally, the random vector $\hat U_{i*}$ asymptotically behaves like a mixture of Gaussians with component distributions associated to the different community centroids.
+In particular, when the communities are stochastically generated according to $\p[\tau(i) = k] = \pi_k$, then the matrices $\mathbf{\Delta}_n$ and $\mathbf{\Gamma}^{(k)}_n$ in \cref{thm:xieCLT} have well-defined limits with probability one by the law of large numbers.\cref{thm:xieCLT} generalizes an earlier result in \citet{cape_signal-plus-noise_2019} which is applicable to slightly denser SBMs and directly assumes that that $\mathbf{\Delta}_n$ and $\mathbf{\Gamma}^{(k)}_n$ have well-defined limits, hence so too does $\mathbf{\Sigma}_U^{(n)}(k)$.
+More recently, further generalization is available in \citet{xie_higher-order_2024}.